alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Our custom orchestrator reads the instances present in an ELB, checks their load and decides if it has to create a new server or destroy one.
-In the first case an instance is created and then added to the ELB;
+First the _median_ server load is computed, which by the way works better than the average load.
-in the second the last instance is destroyed, which automatically removes it from the ELB.
+If this median load is above the high watermark, an instance is created and then added to the ELB.
-The high watermark is checked against the _median_ server load, which by the way works better than the average load.
+Otherwise the median server load is computed *with one less server than currently present*.
-The low watermark is checked against the median server load *with one less server*.
+If this projected load is below the low watermark the last instance is destroyed, which automatically removes it from the ELB.
 This allows us to use a low watermark of 80%.

 Example: now we have three servers at 65% load.